 We operate a nature reserve at Lullybeg, County Kildare in partnership with Bord na Móna.
 Active conservation techniques are implemented on the 30-hectare site to enhance the habitats for several scarce and endangered species.

-Advice and information are given to organisations, the general public and individuals concerning butterfly conservation.
+Advice and information are given to Government, public and private organisations, the general public and individuals concerning butterfly conservation.

 Finally, we run a programme of events free to all.
 Details are given under “Events” tab.